NivethaKumar30/Experiment--04-Implementation-of-combinational-logic-using-universal-gates/README.md

 ## Result:

-Thus the given logic functions are implemented using NAND and NOR gates and their operations are verified using Verilog programming.
+TThus the given logic functions are implemented using NAND and NOR gates and their operations are verified using Verilog programming.